 Run in the footsteps of actual OUTLAWS!!
-Outlaw 100 course is located in the Robbers Cave State Park near Wilburton, Oklahoma.
+The Outlaw course is located in the Robbers Cave State Park near Wilburton, Oklahoma.
 Robbers Cave State Park (established in 1935 by the Civilian Conservation Corps) is associated with OUTLAW names like Jesse James, Belle Star, and the Youngers.
 The Park consists of 8,246 acres of scenic views with bluffs overlooking three large lakes, rock formations, and caves to be “enjoyed” as you navigate the mainly single track, forested, technical terrain with an abundance of rocks and roots.
 This is a USATf sanctioned event.

 48 hour cut off